ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 This RFC deprecates the negotiation of Content-MD5 as this header has been obsoleted by [RFC7231]

-# Deprecate broken cryptographic algorithms
+# Broken cryptographic algorithms are NOT RECOMMENDED

 The MD5 algorithm is NOT RECOMMENDED as it's now vulnerable to collision attacks [CMU-836068]